 Closed on Mondays and holidays.
 October to April: open Tuesday to Saturday 10am-12pm and 2pm-5pm, Sunday: 2pm-5pm.
 May to September: closed at 6pm.
 Free admission up to the age of 18 (students, jobseekers, recipients of minimum social benefits, holders of the Pass Région, the Citéjeune card, members of the Association of Friends of the Museums of Clermont Métropole, members of the Auvergne Natural History Society).
 Animation / Workshop for adults: 15 € per session including admission fee / 10 € per session for those who receive free admission.
 Animation / Workshop for young people: 5 € per session.
-Discovery pass: 10 €, valid for 1 year, entitles the holder to one entry to each museum in the metropolis.
+Discovery pass: 10 €, valid for 1 year, entitles the holder to one entry to each museum in the city.
 Museum pass: 20 €, valid for one year, it gives unlimited access to all the museums in the metropolitan area.
 Full price: 5 €.
 Reduced rate : 3 €.
 Senior citizens (over 60), Cezam card holders, groups of over 10 people, Tribe visits (2 adults + 2 children minimum).
 Children welcome.
 Guided tour.
+Shop.
 Animations.
 Game trail for young people.

 Culture and you